cmahnke/911tv/README.md

 * Powering on not working properly with test card
 * Audio is playing when disabled disabled after channel switch
  * Maybe provide an overlay to trigger user interaction
-* Channel switch via URL not shown in Teletext
 * Warnings / Development issues
   * `react.development.js:209 Warning: forwardRef render functions do not support propTypes or defaultProps.`
   * Clock gets out of sync / duplicated.
 Maybe after following link - certainly HMR related